Reading time: 6 min.

 Anxiety And Hair Loss: Can Stress Cause You To Lose Hair?

 Anxiety disorders affect around 25% of the UK population every year [1].
-And while stress and anxiety are unpleasant experiences, they’re actually positive responses to stressors or scary situations.
+While stress and anxiety are unpleasant experiences, they’re actually positive responses to stressors or scary situations.
 Anxiety in particular causes our body to experience symptoms of fight-or-flight — usually a rush of adrenaline that makes your heart beat quickly and causes your body to tremble.

-But while stress and anxiety can make us feel panicky and alert, they also cause other unwanted side effects, including hair loss.
+While stress and anxiety can make us feel panicky and alert, they also cause other unwanted side effects, including hair loss.
 In fact, women with stressful lives are 11 times more likely to lose their hair [2].

 Anxiety-related hair loss can lead to further distress.
 If you’re losing hair as a result of your mental health condition, here’s what you can do about it.